Joomla vs WordPress – Which one is Better?

 Let’s start the second round of Joomla vs WordPress.
-Since WordPress, Joomla and for that matter Drupal are self-hosted solutions you’ll need to buy hosting and domain name for them.
+Since WordPress, Joomla and Drupal are self-hosted solutions, you’ll need to buy hosting and domain name for them.
 The price is the same for all self-hosted CMSs.
-You are just buying server space if you are going to install WordPress or Joomla is totally up to you.
+You are just buying server space, if you are going to install WordPress or Joomla is totally up to you.
 Generally, you can find hosting for as low as $3 per month and you need to get a domain name that usually costs around $10 per year.
 This means that you can host a website for around $50 per year.
 Of course, there are better hosting options for more money that will give you better performance and more storage.

 In this category, Joomla and WordPress are somewhat tied since they are free to download and install.
 That said there can be a difference in price when we account for some other things.
 This can be a plugin that you need or you might need a freelance developer to work on your website.

 WordPress users will have some privileges since hosting companies have better support for WordPress.
-This for obvious reasons WordPress has a larger market share and they get better ROI if they support WordPress.
+For this obvious reasons, WordPress has a larger market share and they get better ROI if they support WordPress.